E7Ab8B/rasa-poke/README.md

 # Poke Chat Bot and Pokédex Web Application

 This project combines a chat bot for Pokémon-related queries using Rasa and a web application featuring a Pokédex and a list page for berries.
 The web application is built using Django and includes a chat bot widget for easy access to the chat bot functionality.
+It utilizes HTMX for dynamic content loading and updates, and Tailwind CSS for styling.

 ## Features

 - Interactive chat bot powered by Rasa to answer Pokémon-related queries.
 - Pokédex page with detailed information about various Pokémon.
 - List page showcasing different types of berries.
-- User-friendly interface for seamless navigation and interaction.
+- Smooth and responsive experience akin to a Single Page Application.

 ## Running Locally

 ### Create env files

-Local environment files should be located in ``./.envs/`` directory.
+Local environment files should be located in `./.envs/` directory.

 Needed environment files: